BioSystemsUM/MEWpy/README.md

 ### Credits and License

-Developed at:
+Developed at Centre of Biological Engineering, University of Minho (2019-2020)

-* Centre of Biological Engineering, University of Minho (2019-2020)
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement number 814408.

 Released under an Apache License.